 Which is why most continue to pressure on until they get what they want.

 Secondly, it’s “employment”.
-In the work environment, men would tend to use their position and influence to coerce subordinate men and women to do favours for them.
+In the work environment, men would tend to use their position and influence to coerce subordinate men and women to do favors for them.

 When these actions are targeted towards women, they mostly take a sexual turn.
 In most cases, women are forced to perform sexual acts with their bosses to get promoted or have their salaries increased.